83D/Russell

 83D/Russell (previously 83P/Russell) is a periodic lost comet in the Solar System with an orbital period of about 7.5 years.
 On the post-1988 orbit the comet probably does not get brighter than about apparent magnitude 21.
-The comet might come to perihelion in late May 2021, but the uncertainty in the comet's position is a few million km.
+The comet might come to perihelion in late November 2028, but the uncertainty in the comet's position is a few million km.
+The comet has not been observed in years.

 Discovery

 The comet was discovered on a photographic plate on 16 June 1979 by Kenneth S. Russell at the UK Schmidt Telescope, Australia, who described it as faint and diffuse, with a very low brightness of magnitude 18.
 Calculations of its orbit suggested a perihelion date of 27 May 1979 and an orbital frequency of 6.13 years.

 The predicted 1985 apparition was observed by J. Gibson using the 1.5-m reflector at Palomar Observatory, California.
 He estimated the brightness of the nucleus at a very faint magnitude 19.5.